 We’ve never seen such a need for remote collaboration as we have in the last few weeks.
-And with homeworking now so essential, you’re probably thinking hard about the tools you need to manage remote collaboration in your organisation.
+And with homeworking now so essential, you’re probably thinking hard about the tools you need to manage remote collaboration in your organization.

 There are certainly plenty of choices out there – the technology that gets people talking has developed hugely in the last decade.

 But in pursuit of perfect remote collaboration, there are 3 big challenges you need to tackle:

 1. Selecting the right tools for the job

 2. Making sure your staff engage with them easily